mehulagg/gitlab/doc/user/group/saml_sso/index.md

 is linked as `Guest` and another `Maintainer`, a user in both groups gets `Maintainer` access.

-If a user is not a member of any of the mapped SAML groups, they will be removed from the GitLab group.
-For example, if you are using group links to assign `Owner` level access in a top-level group, you should also have a group for the rest of your members to ensure users are not accidentally removed for not having a mapped SAML group.
+Users who are not members of any mapped SAML groups are removed from the GitLab group.

+You can prevent accidental member removal.
+For example, if you have a SAML group link for `Owner` level access in a top-level group, you should also set up a group link for all other members.

 ## Glossary